Notre Dame vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Georgia Tech Stats and Trends

-- Georgia Tech is 2-5 against the spread and 3-4 overall when the team amasses more than 361.8 yards.
+- Georgia Tech is 2-5 against the spread and 3-4 overall when the team piles up more than 361.8 yards.

-- The Yellow Jackets have turned the ball over 12 times, seven fewer times than the Fighting Irish have forced turnovers (19).
+- The Yellow Jackets have 12 giveaways this season, while the Fighting Irish have 19 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.